-- Our indebtedness could materially and adversely affect our financial condition and ability to operate our company, and we may incur additional debt - Changes in interest rates may adversely affect our earnings and cash flows. - We may need additional capital in the future, and it may not be available on acceptable terms or at all. - We have incurred and will continue to incur significant costs because of operating as a public company. - If we cannot maintain appropriate systems, procedures and controls, we may not be able to successfully procure, offer or ship our products, grow our business, account for transactions, accurately report our financial results in an appropriate and timely manner or prevent fraud. - The past restatement of certain of our financial statements subjected us to additional risks. - Our only significant asset is ownership of 100% of Atkins Intermediate Holdings, LLC which could limit our ability to pay any dividends on our common stock or satisfy our other financial obligations.
+- Our indebtedness could materially and adversely affect our financial condition and ability to operate our company, and we may incur additional debt. - Changes in interest rates may adversely affect our earnings and cash flows. - We may need additional capital in the future, and it may not be available on acceptable terms or at all. - · We have incurred and will continue to incur significant costs because of operating as a public company. - If we cannot maintain appropriate systems, procedures and controls, we may not be able to successfully procure, offer or ship our products, grow our business, account for transactions, accurately report our financial results in an appropriate and timely manner or prevent fraud. - Our only significant asset is ownership of 100% of Atkins Intermediate Holdings, LLC which could limit our ability to pay any dividends on our common stock or satisfy our other financial obligations.